zelenkastiot/brownian/_sources/index.md

 A dashboard related to the same project is deployed on Heroku, and is avilable at [dash_brownian](https://dash-brownian.herokuapp.com/).
-Note that the dashboard is under creation and may not be maintained frequently.
+Note that the dashboard is still under creation and may not be maintained frequently (until Feb 22').

-📬 mail: <a href="https://github.com/zelenkastiot"> @kzelenkovski@manu.edu.mk </a>
+📬 Contact email: <a href="https://github.com/zelenkastiot"> @kzelenkovski@manu.edu.mk </a>